m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 ![](https://assets.omscs.io/0F15B3F6-6413-476B-A93E-68701ED3F138.png)

-Let’s look at a different scenario, in which there are user level threads executing concurrently atop two kernel level threads.
+Let's look at a different scenario, in which there are user level threads executing concurrently atop two kernel level threads.
 Both kernel level threads have the signal bit enabled, while only one of the user level threads does.

 In the case where a signal is generated by a kernel level thread that is executing on behalf of a user level thread which does not have the bit enabled, the threading library will know that it cannot pass the signal to this particular user thread.